-(Remember, we have changed line 50 by just typing 50 and the new line.
-The computer will automatically disregard the previous line 50).
+(Remember, we have changed line se by just typing se and the new line.
+The computer will automatically disregard the previous line $5\emptyset$ ).

 Again, we have forced the computer to make a decision.
-If either condition in line 50 is true, the computer will continue to execute the line.
+If either condition in line $5\emptyset$ is true, the computer will continue to execute the line.
 If neither is true, the computer stops.